 S-r-G-m-P-dD-nN-S

 Anuraag Dhoundeyal, writing in Swarajya magazine, considers Kabiri Bhairav to express “the angst of mystic experiences” (the ‘Kabir’ of the title refers to the famous 14th-century poet-mystic, highly influential on Sikh scriptures as well as the Hindu Bhakti movement through his radical critiques of organised religion).
-The raga’s poorvang matches with Bhairav (SrGm), however most melodic activity focuses on its singularly clustered uttarang space, with all tones in the Pa–re ‘half-saptak’ available in some guise (PdDnNSr).
-Best exemplified by Jaipur-Atrauli artists – refer to Manjiri Asanare-Kelkar’s excellent breakdown, which explains it as “mainly [a mix of] two ragas – Bhairav and Jogiya – and a very small phrase of Ahir Bhairav” (watch her demarcate the different phrase patterns with dancing hand signals!).
+The raga’s poorvang matches with Bhairav (SrGm), however most melodic activity focuses on its ‘full up’ uttarang space (PdDnNS), with all tones in the Pa–re ‘half-saptak’ available in some guise.
+Best exemplified by Jaipur-Atrauli artists – refer to Manjiri Asanare-Kelkar’s excellent breakdown below, which explains it as “mainly a combination of two ragas – Bhairav and Jogiya – and a very small phrase of Ahir Bhairav” (watch her demarcate the phrase patterns with dancing hand signals!).

 • Raga Megalist (365+) •